Justice Department probing postmaster over fundraising

 Corallo said DeJoy will cooperate with the investigation.

 “Mr. DeJoy fully cooperated with and answered the questions posed by Congress regarding these matters.
 The same is true of the Postal Service Inspector General’s inquiry which after a thorough investigation gave Mr. DeJoy a clean bill of health on his disclosure and divestment issues.
-He expects nothing less in this latest matter and he intends to work with DOJ toward swiftly resolving it,” Carallo said.
+He expects nothing less in this latest matter and he intends to work with DOJ toward swiftly resolving it,” Corallo said.

 Izaguirre reported from Lindenhurst, New York.